 “Ye therefore, who seek in science a means to satisfy your passions, pause in this fatal way: you will find nothing but madness or death.”

 This is the meaning of the vulgar tradition that the devil ends sooner or later by strangling sorcerers.
-Eliphas Levi, Transcendental Magic Also… “We have said that imp
+Eliphas Levi, Transcendental Magic Also

 The pineal gland as an APUD organ